-Mikhail Suvorov’s practice focuses on corporate and financial transactions, particularly domestic and international equity and debt securities offerings, mergers and acquisitions, joint ventures and corporate restructurings.
+Mikhail Suvorov’s practice focuses on corporate transactions, particularly domestic and cross-border mergers and acquisitions, joint ventures and strategic alliances, and corporate restructurings.

 Corporate & M&A